 To help you enjoy your time with us at Castleview House, we have prepared extensive Guest Information Packs for you to study at your leisure.
 These are to found in the Hall above the Electrics Cupboard.
 However, some questions appear to recur in the minds of our guests so here is our best effort at a Frequently Asked Questions page:

 There are three bedrooms with double beds and one with two single beds.
 One of the former, the Jewellery Room, also has a fold-down sofa bed suitable for two children.
+We also have a Helinox Lite Cot Camp Bed, which at just 1.3kgs can be put up in any of the bedrooms to provide an additional bed.

 Where do we park?